dreamsdk/dreamsdk/README.md

 ## Purpose of this repository

-This repository contains everything you need to produce **DreamSDK** installation packages.
+This repository contains everything you need to produce a **DreamSDK** installation packages.
 Using this repository you'll be able to generate the 3 official installation packages ... :